“And there you are!” he roared, as I opened the door. “I thought I’d never see you again, man.”

 He sighed.
 “I think I’ll leave then.”

-He gave me a weak smile, and tottered towards the door, shaking his head.
+He gave a wan smile, and tottered towards the door, shaking his head.
 He paused there and looked back.
-“You know,” he said, with an edge in his voice, “you’re reading too much of philosophy probably, with all the idle time in your hands, but one day -”
+“You know,” he said, with an edge in his voice, “you’re reading too much of philosophy probably, with all the idle time in your hands, but one day–”

-I heard the door slam, and looked up.
+The door slammed, and I looked up.
 He was gone.
-I leaned back, stretching my feet up on the table, and picked the cup, and took another sip.
+I stretched my feet up on the table, picked the cup, and took another sip.

 (Please like, comment and share, if you enjoyed the story.
 Thanks.)

 Copyright © 2020 by Sundaram Chauhan